itsnamgyu/mogakco/README.md

 # Mogak Co

+*This repo is not being maintained and may have security issues*.

 A service to help hip-happenin' developers find cafes with good wifi and power plugs!

 ![DONT LIE TO ME](https://media1.tenor.com/images/98753515461c9cec721477bca6e7131d/tenor.gif?itemid=7875134)